 Glasgow University has a fine looking campus though my favourite building on University Avenue is the Wellington Church, the splendidly Greek looking kirk across the way.
 The gate was open so I walked up the steps to pay closer attention to the pillars and elegant carvings and features around the doorways.
 The gatepost was an elegant fading sandstone, probably more carved originally but fine and fitting all the same.
 The elegant building next door with roof railings housed part of the University’s School of Engineering, all the better for it than being in one of the more functional 1960s affairs down the way.

 As I reached the bottom of University Avenue, it became apparent that it went on a little more to the junction with Gibson Street rather than just stopping at Kelvin Way as I thought.
 That meant I could include the baronial-looking Glasgow University Union and the Sir Charles Wilson building, the latter an old church now belonging to the University.
 It was nice to be in the vicinity for a bit, particularly for the reassurances of the flowers that spring was still coming, despite the biting wind and snow hinting otherwise.

 This is the twenty eighth Streets of Glasgow post here on Walking Talking.
 Quite a few other posts have been written.
 Some involving streets nearby are Byres Road, Queen Margaret Drive, Kelvin Way (which appears next week) and Addison Road.

 The Streets of Glasgow series will be taking a break shortly, not sure for how long.
-The last one in the current series will be Addison Road, which will appear here on Sunday 27th May.
+The last one in the current series will be Addison Road, which will appear here in June.
 I love writing Streets though I feel it is time to take a break to keep things fresh.
 Plus I have to study and live life and stuff too.
 I’m working on something different, though, to put in its place that will hopefully be just as interesting.
 Watch this space.